This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 Weather: What to Know Before You Go

-Appropriate footwear is essential as the steps can become slippery particularly during or after rain…Skellig Michael is a precipitous island and the route to the top involves climbing about 600 steps to the monastery which is at a height of 180 metres.
+Appropriate footwear is essential as the steps can become slippery, particularly during or after rain…Skellig Michael is a precipitous island and the route to the top involves climbing about 600 steps to the monastery which is at a height of 180 meters.